localstack/docs/content/en/developer-guide/Concepts/index.md

 As mentioned, the default target for LPM is `static_libs`, but should the need arise, LPM can also install under `var_libs`.
 - `--version`

 The version to be installed.
-Remember that the version needs to be supported by LPM or it will fail, even if the version theoretically exists.
+Remember that the version needs to be supported by the package or it will fail, even if the version theoretically exists.

 An important thing to note here is that at the time of writing, the provided options will be applied for all given packages.
 This makes the combination of the `--version` parameter with multiple packages a bit brittle, since version numbers, names, and formats differ across packages.
 Use with caution.